jakthom/hercules/README.md

 ### Macros

-Keep metric definitions DRY using Hercules macros.
+Metric definitions can be kept DRY using Hercules macros.

 Macros are automatically ensured on startup and are useful for common activities such as: